-In the early postpartum window, food served in weeks 1-2 should be dedicated to restoring the digestive process and helping mama eliminate with as little pain as possible, and if breast feeding, supporting lactation.
-Food eaten in weeks 2-4 should be focused on tissue healing.
-And food consumed in weeks 4-6 should be aimed at rejuvenation & if breastfeeding, lactation.
+In the early postpartum window, food served in weeks 1-2 should be dedicated to restoring the digestive process and helping Mama eliminate with as little pain as possible, and if she is breast feeding, it should support lactation.
+Food eaten in weeks 2-4 should be focused on tissue healing, and food consumed in weeks 4-6 should be aimed at rejuvenation, and if breastfeeding, lactation.

 Here are some general guidelines to follow:

 - Drink lots of warm liquids throughout the day.
 It is recommended that breastfeeding Mamas consume 2.7 liters of fluid per day.
 Warm or room temp water, decaffeinated herbal teas, warm prune juice, warm milk/mylk tonics with digestive spices are all great choices.
 Avoid: cold liquids and iced, carbonated, or caffeinated beverages.
 Take caution with this rule- I found myself drinking less fluids for the first couple of weeks because I was trying to make sure everything I drank was warm.
 If it had cooled down, I was telling myself I had to warm it up again in order to drink it.
-If it came out of the fridge filter it was cold and I was waiting for it to warm up.
-The most important thing is, you stay hydrated.
+If it came out of the fridge filter, it was cold and I had to wait for it to warm up to at least room temp.
+Don’t get caught in this vicious cycle like I did.
+Remember that the most important thing is to stay hydrated.

-- Foods should be easy to digest and well cooked; nothing that will “slow things down” or cause gas or bloating.
-Think: oatmeal, cream of rice, cream of wheat, warm smoothies.
-Avoid: raw salad, trail mix, frozen or cold food/drink.
+- Foods should be easy to digest and well cooked; avoid items that will “slow things down” or cause gas or bloating.
+Think oatmeal, cream of rice, cream of wheat, and warm smoothies.
+Avoid raw salad, trail mix, and frozen or cold food/drink.

-- Food should be served warm/hot and as freshly prepared as possible, and spiced to help aid digestion.
-Some common spices that aid digestion are: cumin, coriander, clove, cinnamon, ginger, anise, fennel, fenugreek.
+- Food should be served warm/hot and as freshly prepared as possible, as well as spiced to help aid digestion.
+Some common spices that aid digestion are: cumin, coriander, clove, cinnamon, ginger, anise, fennel, and fenugreek.

 - Add healthy fats to all foods.
 Ghee, olive oil, sesame oil (untoasted), and coconut oil are all good choices.

 - Moisture should be present in all foods.
-Choices like: puréed soups, hearty well cooked stews, smoothies and teas are great choices.
+Options like puréed soups, hearty well cooked stews, smoothies and teas are great choices.